 In addition, when people were allowed to bring their friends and family to the events, harassment was also less likely.
 While the researchers expected to find that alcohol was a problem, given the number of stories about company parties related to drunk behavior, they found little correlation between the presence of alcohol at an event and the likelihood of sexual harassment.

 Employees may attend events that are intended to be fun and relaxing, only to find themselves subjected to sexual harassment and potential retaliation.
-An employment law attorney may provide affected employees with Boca Raton, Florida, sexual harassment legal assistance that can help address the issue and provide compensation to the affected worker.
+An employment law attorney may provide affected employees with South Florida sexual harassment legal assistance that can help address the issue and provide compensation to the affected worker.